Geodocs.dev

 • [ ] Product schema markup on all product pages

-• [ ] Clear, factual product descriptions (first 2 sentences = summary)
+• [ ] Clear, factual product descriptions (first 2 sentences = answer-first summary)

-• [ ] FAQ schema for common product questions
+• [ ] FAQPage schema for common product questions

 • [ ] Comparison tables for competitive products